LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The focus of the ongoing efforts is to improve the homogeneity of magnets within low-field (+mri) systems below *1000 (+ppm)*, primarily driven by the goal of establishing a compact low-field (+mri) for breast cancer detection.

 Beyond the development and prototype construction of low-field (+mri) scanners, the project encompasses electromagnetic simulation of components within the low-field (+mri) system, coupled with machine learning-driven control and data acquisition.
-The resultant software will be instrumental in reconstruction, with a specific focus on leveraging AI-based methodologies.
+The resultant software will be instrumental in reconstruction, with a specific focus on leveraging (+ai)-based methodologies.

-This comprehensive effort serves to bolster the prototyping phase of the low-field (+mri).
+This comprehensive effort is designed to support the prototyping phase of the low-field (+mri).
 Diverging from the approach implemented by O'Reilly, Teeuwisse, and Webb, *DeLoRI* aims to design an open (+mri), departing from the circular (+mri) configuration discussed in the publication.
 This innovation is geared towards streamlining breast examinations, offering enhanced accessibility, and minimizing the spatial requirements during installation.

 In addition, *DeLoRI* efforts to achieve heightened accuracy, striving for precision levels below *1000 (+ppm)*.
 While O'Reilly, Teeuwisse, and Webb were able to modify the ring diameter to influence field homogeneity, the unique goal at this point is to characterize the magnets pre-installation, allowing for proactive assessments of homogeneity characteristics.
 This approach aims to provide insights into magnetic field uniformity before the magnets are integrated, thereby streamlining the optimisation process.
-Furthermore,

-It is important to note that the primary objective of this thesis is not merely to characterize the magnet itself; rather, the emphasis lies in the selection and comparison of potential sensors for the characterisation process.
+Furthermore, it is important to note that the primary objective of this thesis is not merely to characterize the magnet itself; rather, the emphasis lies in the selection and comparison of potential sensors for the characterisation process.
 To achieve this, a versatile hardware setup is in development, designed to accommodate various sensors for the measurement of magnets or other objects.
 Simultaneously, a software interface is being crafted to universally read data from different sensors and interact seamlessly with the diverse firmware associated with various Halbach sensors.
 A key feature of this system is the ease of sensor interchangeability, facilitating adaptability and versatility in the characterisation process.

 The scope of the software library is to lay the foundation for the systematic characterisation of magnets based on permanent magnets.